MadCode25/G-OS-Classic_Versions/HOW TO GET IN IF PASSWORD IS FORGOTTEN.md

-if G-OS password is forgotten, here's how to change and get inside without entering a password:
+How to Reset Your G-OS Password (If Forgotten)

+If you’ve forgotten your G-OS password, follow these steps to regain access without entering it:

-1. Press Ctrl + Shift + C (Since G-OS does not allow you to right-click)
+1. Press Ctrl + Shift + C to open Developer Tools.
+(Right-clicking is disabled in G-OS.)

-2. Go to console
+2. Switch to the Console tab.

-3. Press Ctrl + U to view page source
+3. Press Ctrl + U to open the Page Source.

-4. Find the function showMainApp(); in line 211 in the page source tab
+4. Locate the function named showMainApp(); (usually around line 211).

-5. Copy the function
+5. Copy the function’s name.

-6. Go back to console
+6. Return to the Console tab.

-7. Paste the function
+7. Paste the copied name there.

-BONUS: If your browser's console doesn't let you paste text, in Firefox, type "allow pasting"
+  * Bonus tip (Firefox users): If pasting is blocked, type allow pasting in the console first.

-8. Press run
+8. Press Enter to run the function.

+9. Once G-OS opens, click Settings.

-9. After opening G-OS, click "Settings" and move the window by dragging the top of the window (the darker green part of the window)
+10. Move the settings window by dragging its title bar (the dark green top area).

-10. Click security
+11. Go to the Security section.

-11. Change the password, and click change password
+12. Change your password and click Change Password to confirm.

-12. Test it, if it doesn't work, please report the bug in GitHub to MadCode_25
+13. Test your new password.
+If it doesn’t work, please report the issue on GitHub to @MadCode_25.